 - a.
 A person who owns a dog or cat in the City shall ensure that each dog or cat owned by the person bears a permanent means of identification at all times, such that the owner of a lost or stolen dog or cat can be ascertained quickly and easily. - b.
-The means of identification required by this Section shall be in addition to any tags required to be worn by dogs or cats by State law or provision of this Code, and shall include either: - (1) A microchip implanted in the dog or cat which bears a registered identification number with tag on collar bearing company phone number, and which can be read by a standard microchip scanner; or

-- (2) A permanent tag attached to a durable collar worn at all times by the dog or cat, and bearing the owner's current name, address and telephone number. - (3) Each owner or other person in the City who has implanted microchips as contemplated in this Section shall provide to the Board of Public Works and Safety, the name, address, and phone number of the owner of the dog and/or cat, and the corresponding microchip identification number. - (4) (3) It shall be unlawful for a person to own a dog or cat six (6) months of age or older which is kept in the City, and which does not bear a permanent means of identification as provided in this Section.
+The means of identification required by this Section shall be in addition to any tags required to be worn by dogs or cats by State law or provision of this Code, and shall include either: - (1) A microchip implanted in the dog or cat which bears a registered identification number with tag on collar bearing company phone number, and which can be read by a standard microchip scanner; or - (2) A permanent tag attached to a durable collar worn at all times by the dog or cat, and bearing the owner's current name, address and telephone number. - (3) It shall be unlawful for a person to own a dog or cat six (6) three (3) months of age or older which is kept in the City, and which does not bear a permanent means of identification as provided in this Section.
 (Gen. Ord.
-No. 25, 2001, As Amended, 3-14-02)
+No. 25, 2001, As Amended, 3-14-02; Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09)